 The ladies singles Champion crown this year will sit proudly on the head of Mem Evans.
-Mem has been chasing this title for some years now and with her move into the role of pennant skipper has proved she can perform under pressure on a consistent basis.
-She has played a high standard of bowls all year and is a well-deserved winner.
-Runner up was Jane Kelly.
-The singles plate title goes to Trish Campbell with the runner up being one of our newer players, Jacqui Graves.
+Mem has been chasing this title for some years now and with her move into the role of Kay Challis, Christine Brown, Mem Evans, Helen Reid, Rod pennant skipper has proved she can perform under pressure Clement and Wendy Wilson.
+The competition is held over on a consistent basis.
+She has played a high standard of 15 weeks and culminates in a final with the team at the top bowls all year and is a well-deserved winner.
+Runner up was of the leader board having the advantage of hosting a home Jane Kelly.
+The singles plate title goes to Trish Campbell with game. the runner up being one of our newer players, Jacqui Graves,